 The MDI also gathers information from children about their perception of the community and school assets they experience.
-Children were asked about their experiences of connection with adults in their schools, neighbourhoods and at home and with their peers.
+Children were asked about their experiences of connection with adults in their schools, neighbourhoods and at home, and with their peers.
 They were also asked about how often they eat breakfast, how often they get a good night's sleep, and whether they participated in after-school activities.

-Table 5 shows that children in CHA 4 report having positive relationships with peers and adults.
-Over 88% of children in CHA 4 participate in after-school activities.
-This is the highest rate of participation in after-school activities among all of the CHAs.
-Further, almost 77% of children in CHA 4 report that they usually eat breakfast and get a good night's sleep - again the highest rate among all CHAs.
+Table 5 shows that children in CHA 6 report having positive relationships with peers and adults.
+Almost 73% of children in CHA 6 participate in after-school activities.
+This is less than children in CHAs 2 and 4 but more than children in CHAs 1, 3 and 5.
+About 67% of children in CHA 6 report that they usually eat breakfast and get a good night's sleep.